PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

  sudo apt-get upgrade
  ```
 > [!Tip]
-> Both commands will ask you to continue. confirm both commands with Y.
+> Both commands will ask you to continue. confirm both commands with Y. Press q when requested for upgrade information.

 ## 6. Install Mosquitto and Mosquitto-Clients